taoistmath/jehp/README.md

 Jenkins Environment Health Page

 Simple Php page for checking team, environment, or other group build health in Jenkins at a glance.
-The entire intent of this project is to very quickly answer questions like "what's the status of 'x' in qa/stg?"
+The entire intent of this project is to very quickly answer questions like "what's the status of <your build> in qa/stg?"

-At initial commit, the config requires username, password, and the url for you Jenkins page.
+At initial commit, the config requires username, password, and the url for your Jenkins page.
 The groups.ini requires groupings you define.
-For example:
+For example, the array...
 ```
 qaEnv[]=qa_job1
 qaEnv[]=qa_job2
 qaEnv[]=qa_job3
 ```
-will give you a single table cell colored for worst possible health of the three jobs listed, labeled as qaEnv.
+...will give you a single cell, colored for worst possible health of the three jobs in the array, labeled as qaEnv.

 Mixing group names will not affect the order of displayed groups.
 So...
 ```